Consensys/doc.goquorum/docs/Reference/CLI-Syntax.md

     ```

 Size of the read buffer in bytes for the [private transaction manager connection](../HowTo/Configure/ConfigurePTM.md).
-Setting to 0 value or not specifying uses the `http.Transport` default.
+Setting to 0 or not specifying uses the `http.Transport` default.

 ### `ptm.http.writebuffersize`